Be the One

 HOW THE TRAINING WAS DEVELOPED

-CDVA’s CHANGE A LIFE (CAL) program, referenced above, is the only free, evidence-based simple, self-administered online program of its kind in the world, built to train and prepare any caring adult to step into the life of a child experiencing CDV and help foster their resiliency.
-Developed by the leading researcher globally on CDV – Jeffrey Edleson, PhD – it was built around an essential premise that a significant predictor of positive outcomes is the presence of at least one caring adult – THE ONE – in a child’s life, who steps in to help them unlearn the negative beliefs (LIES) learned in that home and change their life.
+The CHANGE A LIFE (CAL) program, referenced above, is the only free, evidence-based, self-administered online program of its kind.
+It was built to train and prepare any caring adult to step into the life of a child experiencing CDV in order to help foster their resiliency.
+Developed by one of the leading researchers in the world – Dr. Jeffrey Edleson, PhD – the program was built around an essential premise that a significant predictor of positive outcomes is the presence of a caring adult – THE ONE – in a child’s life, who steps in to help them unlearn the negative beliefs learned as a result of experiencing CDV.